-1. Load oil into a 10 mL syringe.
-Affix needle to tubing, push oil through the tubing to the end, and load the syringe into the pump as shown below (we use a 20 mL syringe for bigger experiments).
+Load oil into a 10 mL syringe.
+Affix needle to tubing, push up slightly on the plunger to expel all the air bubbles, then load the syringe into the pump as shown below (we use a 20 mL syringe for bigger experiments).
+Set the flow rate to 30,000 ul/hr, and press run until you see oil dripping out of the tubing.
 Set the flow rate to 15,000 ul/hr.
-Insert the free end of the tubing into the left-most channel of a clean device (see figure on page 3).
+Once you are certain that the oil is no longer dripping out of the tubing, insert the free end of the tubing into the left-most channel of a clean device (see figure on page 4).